How Much Yeast is in One Package?

 Using Yeast in Pizza Dough

-There are multiple ways to use yeast when you have fun baking; now that we know how many measurements a yeast would generally have, let us tackle how to use yeast in our baking journey!
+There are multiple ways to use the best yeast for pizza dough when you have fun baking; now that we know how many measurements a yeast would generally have, let us tackle how to use yeast in our baking journey!

 Can You Use Expired Yeast?